Sleepless (King Crimson song)

 "Sleepless" is a song by the band King Crimson from their 1984 album Three of a Perfect Pair.
 The song was released as a single in March 1984 and mixed for radio by Bob Clearmountain.
-The track is best known for its opening bass-line which features Tony Levin slapping on the strings to create a pulsating beat, and for the music video in which all four members of the band appeared.
+The track features a bass-line played by Tony Levin consisting of a slapping technique to create a pulsating beat.
+"Sleepless" received a music video that includes all four members of the band.

+Music Week characterised the song as "a classy contemporary dance track that has general pop appeal."